Fangoria (band): History

-Moreover, "Hombres" and "Me Odio Cuando Miento" were featured in 2004 movie Cachorro.
+Moreover, "Hombres" and "Me Odio Cuando Miento" were featured in the 2004 movie Cachorro.
 Their lyrics typically revolve around sadness, loneliness, jealousy and desire: these tragic contents usually contrast with the music, which normally is up-tempo and disco-oriented, although they have recorded downtempo songs as well.
 Some of their singles have been remixed by Marc Almond (formerly of Soft Cell) and Vive la Fête.

 In 2009, they released their tenth studio album Absolutamente; the first single "Más es Más" was released before the release of the album.
 Later they released the second single, "La Pequeña Edad de Hielo".
 More recently, in 2010, a set of three CDs came out titled El Paso Trascendental del Vodevil a la Astracanada.
 This release consists of Fangoria's greatest hits and rare recordings, as well as 15 completely re-made versions of their older hits from their previous bands, such as "Bailando", "A quién le importa?", "Ni tú ni nadie" or "Perlas ensangrentadas".